 16. What if I need to file for short-term disability?

-Timeline: You will need to mail the forms seven days after the first day of your disability, and no later than 49 days from the beginning of your claim.
+Timeline: You will need to mail the forms seven (7) days after the first day of your disability, and no later than forty-nine (49) days from the beginning of your claim.
 Please note: The guidelines and procedures for the state are often different than disability insurance policies that you may have through your employer.
 We are happy to work with you to complete all necessary paperwork.
-Please direct questions regarding your disability to our medical assistants.
-There is no charge for state disability forms; however, there is a $20 fee to fill out private disability forms.
+Please direct questions regarding your disability to our Disability Coordinator, Cynthia at 415-831-2173 or firstname.lastname@example.org

 17. What is this new paid family leave I keep hearing about?